arashsoftco/ChillinWARS/README.md

 FrontEnd Functions:

-  *Gmove --> ID , X , Y , GhostCheck , STATE ['nor' , 'em' ]
+  *Gmove --> ID , X , Y , GhostCheck , status ['nor' , 'em' ]

      ## have PathFind inside
-     ## if pacman is a giant we are in emergency mode running in the fasted way %% STATE ='em'
+     ## if pacman is a giant we are in emergency mode running at the fasted way   %% status ='em'
      ## have GDirChange inside (Ghost Changing Dir is limited by this Function we will find solution)